solace-fi/solace-client/README.md

 At the time of writing, Barnbridge utilized Web3 and React Context, while Uniswap utilized Redux and Ethers, but they both used Web3-react.
 To make the most of our application, we tried to get the best of both worlds using the following stack: React Context, Ethers, and Web3-React.

 There was also a difference in the organization of connectors and contracts observed in both repositories.
 Barnbridge centralized all of its contracts into a single Context provider, while Uniswap centralized contract hooks and molded its contract functions into hooks that are called by different components of the application.
-However, this application is able to use a single Context provider that uses contract hooks.
+This application was able to mesh the two types of organizations together.

 ## User Journeys